CDLUC3/mrt-cloud/README.md

 ## Used By

-This code is used by.
+This code is used by
 - [Merritt Storage](https://github.com/CDLUC3/mrt-store)
 - [Merritt Audit](https://github.com/CDLUC3/mrt-audit)
 - [Merritt Replic](https://github.com/CDLUC3/mrt-replic)